AlaYousef/portfolio-project5/README.md

 ## Technologies Used
 ### Languages

-* [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) - Provides The site functionality.
 * [HTML5](https://en.wikipedia.org/wiki/HTML) - Provides site content and structure.
 * [CSS3](https://en.wikipedia.org/wiki/CSS) - Provide the website styling.
-* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Provides interactivity with site elements.
+* [React](https://react.dev/) - React lets to build user interfaces out of individual pieces called components.

 ### Frameworks & Software
-* [Bootstrap](https://getbootstrap.com/) - Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+* [React Bootstrap](https://react-bootstrap-v4.netlify.app/) -React Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
-* [Django](https://www.djangoproject.com/) - A model-view-template framework used to Yummy Recipes website.
 * [Balsamiq](https://balsamiq.com/) - The Tool that used to create the wireframes.
 * [Github](https://github.com/) - Used to host and edit the website.
 * [Gitpod](https://www.gitpod.io) - The  development environment that used for the wesite development.